butfirstchai.com

 Open the cooker when the pressure settles on its own.

-garnished withfresh coriander leaves
+aloo gosht garnished with fresh coriander leaves

 aloo gosht served with roti and rice